-How fireworks get their colors | EarthSky.org
+How do fireworks get their colors? | EarthSky.org

 Metal salts commonly used in firework displays include: strontium carbonate (red fireworks), calcium chloride (orange fireworks), sodium nitrate (yellow fireworks), barium chloride (green fireworks) and copper chloride (blue fireworks).
 Purple fireworks are typically produced by use of a mixture of strontium (red) and copper (blue) compounds.

-The metal salts are packed into a firework as pea- to plum-sized pellets called “stars.”
+The metal salts are packed into small pea- to plum-sized pellets called “stars” or “pyrotechnic stars.”

 After a firework is ignited, a lift charge propels it into the sky.
 That’s just explosive black powder in a confined space that, when lit, causes a fast increase of heat and gas that can send a firework as high as 1,000 feet (300 meters) into the air.